 Rev. Amir Ishak speaks at St. Andrew Presbyterian Church in Billings, Montana

-That’s a reference to Dorcas, whose name is Greek for “gazelle,” who the Book of Acts describes as “a woman full of good works and acts of charity.”
+That’s a reference to Dorcas, whose name is Greek for “gazelle,” whom the Book of Acts describes as “a woman full of good works and acts of charity.”

-“She wasn’t a preacher or a musician,” Amir told about 20 people gathered to hear about his work at St. Andrew Presbyterian Church in Billings.
+“She wasn’t a preacher or a musician,” Ishak told about 20 people gathered to hear about his work at St. Andrew Presbyterian Church in Billings.
 “But she was good at using her needle.”

-At first, Amir said, church members tried to help refugees by collecting supplies and simply giving them away.
+At first, Ishak said, church members tried to help refugees by collecting supplies and simply giving them away.
 On the arranged day, about 1,800 desperate refugees showed up for help.